Vehicle Safety Policy

 University-Rented Vehicle: A vehicle that is used for a short period of time, that is not registered in the university’s name, and was rented from an established vehicle rental agency.

-Annual Driver Authorization Application
+Driver Authorization Request Form

 10-12 Passenger Van Safety Acknowledgment Form